Cloudslab/qfaas/README.md

 ## QFaaS: A Serverless Quantum Function-as-a-Service Framework

-QFaaS (Quantum Function-as-a-Service) is a full-stack framework that leverages the advantages of the serverless computing model and state-of-the-art software engineering techniques to advance practical quantum computing in the Noisy Intermediate-Scale Quantum (NISQ) era.
+QFaaS is a Quantum Function-as-a-Service framework that leverages the advantages of the serverless computing model and state-of-the-art software engineering techniques to advance practical quantum computing in the Noisy Intermediate-Scale Quantum (NISQ) era.
 Our framework provides essential elements of a serverless quantum system to streamline service-oriented quantum application development in cloud environments, such as combining hybrid quantum-classical computation, automating the backend selection, and adapting Quantum DevOps workflow.
 QFaaS offers the first full-stack and unified quantum serverless platform by integrating multiple well-known quantum software development kits, quantum simulators, and quantum cloud providers (IBM Quantum and Amazon Braket).

 ### Highlights
 - Support developing quantum functions using 4 popular quantum SDKs, including Qiskit, Q#, Cirq, and Braket.